 7.1 Can I make chocolate whipped cream frosting ahead of time?

-Yes, you can make this frosting a few hours in advance.
-Just store it in an airtight container in the refrigerator until you’re ready to use it.
-However, for the best texture, it’s recommended to whip it fresh if possible.
+Yes, you can make it a few hours before you need it.
+Just keep it in an airtight container in the fridge until you’re ready.
+Fresh is best though.

 7.2 How do I store chocolate whipped cream frosting?

-Store the frosting in an airtight container in the refrigerator.
-It will keep well for about 2-3 days.
-Make sure to give it a gentle whip before reusing if it has been stored.
+Store it in an airtight container in the fridge for up to 2–3 days.
+Give it a light whip if it’s been sitting a while.

 7.3 Can I freeze chocolate whipped cream frosting?